 Garcia explained the mistake behind his ICE detention, then thanked her for helping George.
 Voice breaking, he said, “I don’t know how my son could have managed without you.”

-“He’s a nice young man,” Shelly said.
+“He’s a nice young man,” Shelly said evenly.
 “Will you be returning to the lab?
 I want to discuss my research with you.”

 “I don’t know.
 I’ll meet with Dr. Nepski tomorrow.
 I’ll be at George’s apartment afterwards, so maybe you can come by, and I’ll update you. “

-The following morning, Manny Garcia waited outside Dr. Nepksi’s office at Pandolf Medical Center.
-The tall wooden door had a brass plate: “Samuel J. Nepski, MD, Chairman, Department of Obstetrics and Gynecology.”
+The next morning, Garcia waited outside Dr. Nepksi’s office at Pandolf Medical Center.
+The tall wooden door had a brass plate: “Samuel Joseph Nepski, MD, Chairman, Department of Obstetrics and Gynecology.”

-Nepski’s secretary, a heavy-set woman in her 60s who looked ready to retire, had barely lifted her head to acknowledge him before politely asking him to be seated.
-When she briefly raised her eyes again, she nodded and glanced at the door to give him permission.
+Nepski’s secretary was a heavy-set woman in her 60s who looked ready to retire.
+She barely lifted her head to acknowledge him before politely asking him to be seated.
+A few minutes later, she nodded at him and glanced at the door to give him permission.

-Inside, Samuel Nepski sat behind a long antique desk and quickly got to the point.
-“Manny, after ICE detained you a month ago, we found tools and cables under the Drukker printer in the lab.
-Dr. Narayan discovered you in the lab while you were using them.
-She believed what you told her at the time about doing some repairs and then came to me because she was concerned you weren’t able to complete them.
-But when Drukker’s technician came, he said you were tampering with the computer’s printer.”
+“Manny,” he said abruptly, “we found things under the Drukker printer.
+Dr. Narayan told me she discovered you in the lab — while you were using them.
+She believed what you told her about doing ‘repairs’ and came to me because she was concerned about finishing the repairs.
+But when the technician came, he said you were tampering with the printer.”

 “That’s correct, sir.”